How does it work? What do I have to do in sessions?

 I want to get the most out of therapy.
 What can I do to help?

-We are so glad you are dedicated to getting the most out of your sessions.
-Your active participation and dedication is crucial to your success.
-After all, we only see each other for a session a week.
-It’s the work you do outside of our sessions that may really help you see your personal growth and development.
+We are glad you are dedicated to getting the most out of your time in therapy.
+Your active participation is crucial to your success.
+Since we typically only see each other for one session each week, it’s the work you do outside of our sessions that may really help you see your personal growth and development.

 My partner and I are having problems.
 Should we be in individual counseling or come together?